 The Difference between Internal and External Audits

 Auditing consists of a very crucial notion of ensuring that the company is able to keep a clean record of their accounts, and the overall managerial controls that are in place.
 The overall efficacy of a proper well-managed accounting system is reflected in the overall financial statements, in the form of lesser leakages, and higher efficiency ratio for the organization.
-However, there are certain notable differences between internal and external audits that must be taken into account in this regard.
+However, there are certain notable differences between internal auditing and external auditing in Dubai that must be taken into account in this regard.

 Firstly, it can be seen that internal auditors can be classified as company employees, whereas external auditors are known to be hired from an outside firm.
 Therefore, they do not form part of the payroll of the given organization.
 In the same manner, given the fact that they are classified as employees, therefore internal auditors are hired by the company itself.
 However, on the contrary, it can be seen that external auditors are mostly hired by a shareholder vote.
-In the same manner, internal auditors

 Furthermore, given the overall requirements of hiring an external auditor for limited companies, it becomes imperative that internal auditors are given the leverage to present their findings in any format.
 However, this does not hold true for external auditors.
 As a matter of fact, external auditors are supposed to strictly follow a set format to ensure that they are able to strictly adhere to the required format, as prescribed by the relevant accounting body.
 They have to be extremely specific pertaining to following their specific reports about audit opinions and management letters.

 Therefore, from the differences that have been set out, it can be seen that both internal and external audits differ greatly when it comes to the overall scope of work that they are ideally supposed to carry out.
 It is imperative that both these divisions are equally important to ensure that the organization is well-managed, and there are no threats of financial losses, or otherwise, in this regard.